Campus Safety and Compliance

 - CARE Team

-- Equal Opportunity, Harassment, Discrimination, and Sexual Misconduct Policy (PDF)
+- Equal Opportunity, Harassment, Discrimination, & Sexual Misconduct Policy (PDF)

 Security for the campus is provided by evening and overnight security personnel and the Defiance Police Department who provide periodic patrols through the campus 24‐hours a day.
 Defiance College security personnel have the authority to ask individuals for identification and to determine whether they have lawful business at the College.
 Individuals may be asked to leave campus if they are deemed to be a security threat or a disruption to the campus environment.
 Security personnel refer criminal matters to the Office of Student Life and local law enforcement as appropriate.
 The College cooperates fully with local law enforcement in criminal investigations relating to crimes alleged to have occurred on or near the campus.